gatsbyjs/gatsby/docs/docs/starters.md

 Community starters are created and maintained by Gatsby community members.

 - Looking for a starter for a particular use case?
 Browse starters that have been submitted to the [Starter Library](/starters/).

+**Note:** Showcase and starter contributions are currently paused while the Gatsby team develops a new workflow for sharing your Gatsby sites with the community.